RaRamROS/VCF2Outllook/README.md

 # VCF2Outlook

-A little script to convert a multi vcard vcf to individula vcf to easy export to outlook
+A little script in Python to convert a multi vcard vcf file to individula vcf files to easy export to outlook with a Powershell script